phhei/ArgsValidNovel/index.md

 ### Timeline

 - 15.08.22: Test data without labels is released
-- 19.08.22: Final submission of teams of results on test data
+- 19.08.22: Final submission of team results on test data
 - 26.08.22: Publication of overall results of the task
 - 15.09.22: Paper for proceedings with task description ready